yuvi-18/java-script/objects.md

 ## this method

 In JavaScript, this refers to the context in which a function is executed.
 It can be a bit tricky to understand because its value can change depending on how a function is called.
+Mainly used in objects.

 ```js